 As Sarah writes, it seems like she is warning the reader of what can happen if someone ends up walking into a cult by explaining her joys and horrors while in NXIVM.
 One of those joys being that she thought she found her purpose in life after struggling as an actress and found love.
 However, the horrors she experienced were NXVIM pulling her away from her family, being told to strip naked for a photo, providing collateral (in the form of false damaging information about her), and her eventual branding.

-There is one thing that got me to almost say “Thank you!” aloud while I was reading the book (thankfully, I just said thank you in my head).
+There is one thing that got me to almost say “Thank you!” aloud while I was reading the book.
 It was the part where she beautifully, and somewhat hilariously, described Vanguard (the name NXVIM members called Rainiere) himself.
 One of the ways Edmondson described Raniere was that he talked in a way that reminded her of “word salad.”
-Word salad, according the Merriam Webster dictionary means “a string of empty, inchorent, unintelligible, or nonsensical words or comments.
+Word salad, according the Merriam Webster dictionary means “a string of empty, incoherent, unintelligible, or nonsensical words or comments.
 Before reading Scarred, I saw one of Rainiere’s conversations with Smallville actress, Allison Mack and I could barely keep up with what he was saying.
 I wondered if he was just trying to sound intelligent.
 Or was he just pontificating his opinions on the state of acting in a way that didn’t make any sense or perhaps to mind trick Allison Mack.
 Just check out that conversation here and you be the judge.

 When her breaking point starts, we also see Sarah and her friend, Mark Vicente question Rainiere.
 Raineire was praised by many as one of the worlds smartest men and that he was a Judo champion, an excellent pianist, and among other accolades.
 Sarah and Mark questioned if Raineire really did accomplish those things.
 And if he really was smart, how come he lost so much money in the stock market?
 Money that he was given by Sara and Clare Bronfman, two heiress to Seagram Company and also a part of Rainere’s inner circle who would later get arrested along with Rainiere and Mack.

 Another person that Sarah wrote a lot about was Lauren Salzman, the daughter of top NXIVM executive Nancy Salzman and also a member of Raniere’s inner circle.
 Sarah wrote that she saw her as an instant friend.
 Sarah was so close to Lauren that she made her a godmother to her newborn son and she was the maid of honor in her wedding.
 But when Lauren introduces Sarah to the women sorority DOS, an acronym for Dominus Obsequious Sororium (Latin term that translates to Master Over Slave Women), that was what led to the breaking point.
 To me, Salzman is seen as somewhat of a foil to Sarah.
-Even after Lauren had her strip naked, provide her with collateral (one that could damage her reputation), and get branded, it can be seen by Sarah’s writing that she hopes for Lauren to find peace and even seems to have started to forgive her.
+Both seemed to agree on the mission to make the world a better place by self-improvement.
+However, while one was genuine (Sarah), the other seemed to be corrupted (Lauren).
+But, even after Lauren had Sarah strip naked, provide her with collateral (one that could damage her reputation), and get branded, it can be seen by her writing that she hopes for Lauren to find peace and even seems to have started to forgive her.

 In addition to reading this book, I have been following the NXVIM story for sometime through watching documentaries and reading Frank Parlato’s blog, The Frank Report.
 One of the things that got me interested in this story was Allison Mack’s involvement.
 As a Superman and Smallville fan, I was flabbergasted and I felt betrayed.
 I admired Allison Mack who beautifully played the intrepid and dauntless Chloe Sullivan, friend and confidant to Tom Welling’s Clark Kent.
 As I watch reruns of Smallville, I saw that Chloe was a reliable friend and someone who would go to bat for Clark.
 Perhaps, Allison went to bat for Raniere, a real-life supervillain that would make Michael Rosenbaum’s Lex Luthor seem like a choirboy.

 I didn’t want to believe that it was Mack that joined DOS and was responsible for carrying out Raniere’s disgusting mission but, it was her.
 I even had a crush on her but after finding out what she did, I felt repulsed.
 In a sense, this was almost like a warped real-life episode of Smallville.
 I could picture poor Clark finding out that his friend did something so terrible and against everything they stood and fought for.
-Its very safe to say how Clark would react because, I can tell you how I was feeling when I first learned the news.
+Its very safe to say that Clark would be disgusted because I can tell you how I was feeling when I first learned the news.

-Years ago in Los Angeles, I almost joined an organization similar to NXIVM but, I left at the very last second due to them trying to pressure me into purchasing one of their self-help curriculums which was a whooping $800 USD (Probably as cheap as rent would get in Westside Los Angeles).
+The horror story of NXIVM reminded me of the time that years ago I almost joined an organization that was similar to NXIVM.
+It was when I was still living in Los Angeles and struggling to make ends meet as a writer.
+When I got a feel for the organization, I left at the very last second due to them trying to pressure me into purchasing one of their self-help curriculums which was a whooping $800 USD (Probably as cheap as rent would get in Westside Los Angeles).
 And after seeing Sarah’s account on an interview with ABC News, I feel that I might have dodged a bullet by not joining that organization and giving them my money.

 Sarah Edmondson wanted to help herself and anyone out.
 Even when she she began to detox from NXIVM, she did just that by helping people find a way out and being the very person who helped put Rainiere behind bars.
 She became like a North Star to those who were lost in the dark.
 To me, she is more of a hero than Allison Mack.
 She was intrepid and said no to Rainiere despite the collateral that he and his NXIVM cronies had on her.
-And many people who once carried the NXVIM flag followed suit and all that culminated to the arrests of Mack and Rainere.
+And many people who once carried the NXVIM flag followed suit and all that culminated to the arrests of Rainere, Mack, and the rest of the NXIVM inner circle.

-As someone who once admired Allison Mack, I hope that Mack find peace and rebuilds herself to be a better person.
+As someone who once admired Allison Mack, and like Sarah, I too hope that Mack find peace and rebuilds herself to be a better person.

 I definitely hope to meet Sarah Edmondson one day and just tell her how brave she was.
 She is a real superhero and one that even Clark Kent would praise for her mission to help others and seek justice.